From the Cloud: Deep Insights into Wire Fraud Trends

 With their growing number of partners, Verafin continually enhances its ability to identify potential mule accounts and increase the performance of their payment fraud solutions, allowing for more effective fraud prevention before losses are incurred.
 For more information on their consortium approach to combating payment fraud, connect with Verafin.

-About Verafin
+About Nasdaq Verafin

-Verafin is the industry leader in enterprise financial crime management, providing a cloud-based, secure software platform for fraud detection and management, BSA/AML compliance and management, high-risk customer management and information sharing.
-More than 1,200 credit unions use Verafin to effectively fight financial crime and comply with regulations.
-Leveraging its unique big data intelligence, visual storytelling and collaborative investigation capabilities, Verafin reduces false positive alerts, delivers context-rich insights and streamlines BSA/AML compliance processes.
-Verafin has industry endorsements in 45 states, including the TBA, WBA, FBA, MBA, and CUNA Strategic Services.
+Nasdaq Verafin is the industry leader in enterprise financial crime management, providing a cloud-based, secure software platform for fraud detection and management, BSA/AML compliance and management, high-risk customer management and information sharing.
+More than 1,200 credit unions use Nasdaq Verafin to effectively fight financial crime and comply with regulations.
+Leveraging its unique big data intelligence, visual storytelling and collaborative investigation capabilities, Nasdaq Verafin reduces false positive alerts, delivers context-rich insights and streamlines BSA/AML compliance processes.
+Nasdaq Verafin has industry endorsements in 45 states, including the TBA, WBA, FBA, MBA, and CUNA Strategic Services.